Invesco Mutual Fund unveils Invesco India Focused 20 Equity Fund | Business

 Invesco Mutual Fund unveils Invesco India Focused 20 Equity Fund

-Speaking at the launch, Mr. Saurabh Nanavati, Chief Executive Officer, Invesco Mutual Fund said “If you analyze the data you will find a handful of stocks have contributed to most of the returns at different points in time.
+"If you analyze the data you will find a handful of stocks have contributed to most of the returns at different points in time.
 Further, there is also huge divergence in returns across and within the sectors which lays emphasis on the right stock selection.
 Our investment expertise and research prowess enables us to identify the right investment ideas with the potential of generating wealth and helping investors get closer to their financial objectives.
-Over the last 12 years, our thorough research, risk management processes and comprehensive in-house coverage of Indian equities have enabled us to deliver strong and consistent returns across our equity strategies.
-We are also proud to announce that we have crossed over 10 Lac Investor accounts– a reliable testimony of our commitment to the Indian market and faith reposed by Retail investors in our equity funds.”
-The minimum investment amount during the NFO is Rs.
-1000/- and in multiples of Re.
-1/- thereafter.
-For SIP investments, the minimum application amount is Rs.
-500/- and in multiples of Rs.
-1 thereafter.
-No exit load will be charged, if up to 10 percent of the units are redeemed/ switched out within 1 year from the date of allotment.
-If more than 10 percent of the units are redeemed / switched out within 1 year from the date of allotment, exit load of 1 percent will be charged.
-No exit load will be charged for units redeemed/switched after 1 year from the date of allotment.
-About Invesco Asset Management (India) Private Limited Invesco Asset Management (India) is one of the leading asset management companies in India.
-With over INR 39,515 crores of assets under management across Mutual funds, PMS and Offshore Advisory (as at 31 Aug 2020), we serve investment needs of individual investors, corporate and institutions through mutual funds and sub-advised portfolios.
-Our expertise extends across equity, fixed income and alternative asset classes where we offer the complete range of funds designed to suit investment needs.
-IAMI’s aim is to provide top class financial care, impeccable service and best-in-class investment products.
-For more details visit www.invescomutualfund.com Suitable for investors who are seeking* Capital appreciation over long term.
+We are also proud to announce that we have crossed over 10 Lac Investor accounts- a reliable testimony of our commitment to the Indian market and faith reposed by Retail investors in our equity funds.
+The minimum investment amount during the NFO is Rs 1000/- and in multiples of Re 1/- thereafter.
+For SIP investments, the minimum application amount is Rs 500/- and in multiples of Rs 1 thereafter.
+No exit load will be charged, if up to 10 per cent of the units are redeemed out within 1 year from the date of allotment.
+If more than 10 per cent of the units are redeemed out within 1 year from the date of allotment, exit load of 1 per cent will be charged.
+No exit load will be charged for units redeemed after 1 year from the date of allotment," said Saurabh Nanavati, CEO, Invesco Mutual Fund.
+This story is provided by PNN.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PNN)

-Investments primarily in equity & equity related instruments across market capitalization subject to maximum 20 stocks.
-Investors understand that their principal will be at moderately high risk.

-*Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
-Mutual Fund investments are subject to market risks, read all scheme related documents carefully.

 - READ MORE ON: